Belcarra/gadgetconfig/README.md

 ## Stuart Lynne
 ## Sun Mar 01 13:36:16 PST 2020

-This package contains tools for configuring Gadget USB Devices.
+This package contains tools for configuring Gadget USB Devices and integrating with *systemd*.

 It relies on the Gadget ConfigFS module libcomposite to create and manage Gadget USB Devices.

-This package also has *systemd* scripts to start and stop the Gadget Device.

 ## Gadget USB Device Overview